filmic rgb

 dynamic range scaling and auto-tune

-The auto-tune color picker combines the above color pickers, and allows you to set the white and black exposures at the same time, using the maximum of the drawn region as the white and the minimum as the black.
+The auto-tune picker combines the above pickers, and allows you to set the white and black exposures at the same time, using the maximum of the drawn region as the white and the minimum as the black.
 This gives good results in landscape photography but usually fails for portraits and indoor scenes.

 When no true white and black are available on the scene, the maximum and minimum RGB values read on the image are not valid assumptions any more.
 Dynamic range scaling symmetrically shrinks or enlarges the detected dynamic range and the current parameters.
-This works with both color pickers, and adjusts the current values of white and black relative exposures.
+This works with both pickers, and adjusts the current values of white and black relative exposures.

 Note: There is no direct relationship between your camera sensor’s dynamic range (to be found in DxoMark.com or PhotonsToPhotos.org measurements) and the dynamic range in filmic (scene white EV – scene black EV).
 Many things happen before filmic in the pipeline (for example a black raw offset that could map black to 0) such that filmic sees a theoretically infinite dynamic range at its input.
 This has to do only with pixel encoding manipulation in software, not actual sensor capabilities.